jlboothman/techwriter-takehome/questions/questions-jb.md

 install a local version of Confluent Platform.
 After completing step 1, what port number is ZooKeeper running on?

 ### Answer
-After several attempts, I was able to get Docker installed and complete step 1.
 ZooKeeper is running on port 2181.

 ### What are the default topics created when you install Confluent Platform using the quick start?